rit-sse/governing-docs/primary-officers-policy.md

 ### Events

 * Build a committee to help run events
-* Delegate larger aspects of events to other committee members
 * Be present for as many events as possible
 * Keep members better informed about events that are happening
 * Hold more smaller events